Optimal and robust error filtration for quantum information processing

+where $\omega$ is a $\theta$-independent erasure flag state.
+Note that in general $P_n$ may depend on $\theta$.
+Therefore, for quantum metrology applications, the functional to be optimized is $Q[\tau_\theta]$.

-with matches the numerical optimization.
-This is shown in Fig.~\ref{fig:QFI_optimal}.
-For $n=2,3$, only dotted lines are displayed in Fig.~\ref{fig:QFI_optimal},leaving open the problem of finding an analytical expression for the optimized QFI.
-In conclusion we note that, for dephasing noise, the error-filtration scheme yields $Q=1$ even without ancillas, as the phase shift $\theta$ around $\sigma_y$ is unaffected by dephasing along $\sigma_z$.
-If dephasing occurs along $\sigma_y$, a one-qubit rotation mapping $\sigma_y$ to $\sigma_z$ restores $Q=1$.
+The results of the numerical optimization are shown in Fig.~\ref{fig:QFI_optimal}, for the case of depolarizing noise.
+We note that for dephasing noise the error-filtration scheme yields $Q=1$ even without ancillas, as the phase shift $\theta$ around $\sigma_y$ is unaffected by dephasing along $\sigma_z$.
+In fact, if dephasing occurs along $\sigma_y$, a one-qubit rotation mapping $\sigma_y$ to $\sigma_z$ restores $Q=1$.